MSI Afterburner: How To Download And Use

 If you want to overclock your graphics card and unlock more performance, then the best tool to use is MSI Afterburner.
 Here's a guide on how to use it.

 The MSI name might deter new users, so let’s avoid that confusion right now.
-Although it was developed by MSI, this software can be used on all graphics cards, regardless of who made them.
+Although it was developed by MSI, this software can be used on all graphics cards, regardless of who fabricated them.

 Table of ContentsShow